 (FEFU AND HER FRIENDS, A virtual senior project in Drama, Fall 2020)

-By the time drama majors leave Vassar, we expect them to be familiar with the history of world theater and dramatic literature from its ancient Greek beginnings to the present.
-We also expect students to have developed the ability to think critically about both dramatic texts and theatrical productions and to be able to express original critical and analytical thoughts through clear prose.
-Finally, we expect students to have gained an understanding of and practical ability in the various elements of theatrical production: acting, directing, design, dramaturgy and technical theater.
+By the time drama majors leave Vassar, we expect students to have developed the ability to think critically about literature and production, text and performance, and to be able to express original critical and analytical thought through clear prose.
+Finally, we expect students to have gained an understanding of and practical ability in the various elements of theatrical production: acting, directing, playwriting, design, dramaturgy, and technical theater.

 (BURIED CHILD, a senior project in Drama, Fall 2020)